Skip to main content

 1. Leading by Example: Be a Role Model

 The Bible teaches us the importance of setting an example for our children.
-Proverbs 22:6 says, “Train up a child in the way he should go; even when he is old he will not depart from it.”
-This verse reminds us that to guide our children through the digital age effectively, we must first exemplify the behaviors we wish to instill in them because our children learn by observing us.
+Proverbs 22:6 says, “Train up a child in the way he should go; even when he is old, he will not depart from it.”
+This verse reminds us that to effectively guide our children through the digital age, we must first exemplify the behaviors we wish to instill in them.
+Children, particularly preschool children, develop their social behavior by observing us.

-If we want our kids to have a healthy relationship with technology, it starts with our own.
-Here are a few things you can do:
+If we want our kids to develop a healthy relationship with technology, it starts with our own relationship with it.
+Here’s how:

 • Set boundaries on your screen time and demonstrate a balanced approach to digital devices.